anlsys/nrm-core/literate/tutorial.md

 > -- | Some other, more restrictive classes are available in [Bandit.Class](Bandit-Class.html) for convenience.
 See for
 > -- example 'Bandit.Class.ParameterFreeMAB', which exposes a hyperparameter-free interface for
 > -- algorithms that don't need any information besides the arm count.
 Those instances are not necessary
 > -- per se, and the 'Bandit' class is always sufficient.
-Note that some instances make agressive use
+Some instances make agressive use
-> -- of type refinement (See e.g. Bandit.Exp3.Exp3) through the 'Refined' package.
+> -- of type refinement through the 'Refined' package.
+The \(\left[0,1\right]\) interval is particularly useful:
-> -- In particular, we are about to make use of the \(\left[0,1\right]\) interval through the 'ZeroOne'
-> -- type alias.

 > ,Bandit.Types.ZeroOne

 > -- ** Algorithm comparison